 You just need one of the best inshore spinning rods to get started.

 If you aren’t sure where to look – or what to look for! – don’t worry.
 This guide can help you get started.
-Here’s everything you need to know.
+Here’s everything you need to know about the best inshore spinning rods.

 The Best Inshore Spinning Rods